RebootGames/ZSL-Eco-Warriors/Game text.md

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Phone is recycled.
+Button 1: Electricity is used to turn raw materials into mobile phones.
-Button 2: Phone is sold 2nd hand.
+Button 2: Customers travel to phone shops.
-Button 3: Phone is thrown in landfill.
+Button 3: Raw materials continue to be drilled/mined.
 [X]

 Slide 9